ricbra/ansible-logentries/README.md

 Role Variables
 --------------

 Only thing required by this role is your logentries.com account key.
-But you propbably want to folow one or more logs so a average configration looks like this:
+But you probably want to follow one or more logs so an average configration looks like this:

 ```yml
 logentries_account_key: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"